 - The hotel is just a minute's drive (or 15 minute walk) from the UVA campus

-- Parking costs $7 per day; there’s no self-parking
+- Parking is available for a daily fee; there’s no self-parking

 - Free WiFi